 Prero continues, “Pain and suffering are not the result of G-d deserting us. … The punishment of a parent is to be out of love for the child, and should pain the parent as much as it pains the child.
 Although the child suffers, if he or she recognized that this punishment was done out of love, there is some comfort.”
 (Project Genesis)

-Indeed, the Fast of Tammuz falls 40 days after the Feast of Shavuot when Moses received the Ten Commandments on Har (Mount) Sinai.
+Indeed, the Fast of Tammuz falls 40 days after the Feast of Shavuot (Pentecost) when it is believed that Moses received the Ten Commandments on Mount Sinai.
 Like other 40-day periods in the Bible, this one closes with the opportunity to bring forth a new creation.

 “We have an opportunity to strengthen our relationship with G-d.
 We have an opportunity to start our climb to greatness,” Prero writes.

-These 21 days, therefore, compel the Jewish nation to seek and return to the God of Israel and to answer His call, even as the prophet Isaiah announced:
+These 21 days, therefore, compel the Jewish nation to seek and return to the God of Israel and to His calling, even as the prophet Isaiah announced: